 I'll tell you why I think the entire texture, and there's going to be an ebb and flow to this.

-With 113 days to go, buckle up because it is gonna be a roller coaster political ride, the likes of which you've never seen before.
+All right, now I'm going to warn you again with 113 days to go, buckle up because it is going to be a roller coaster political ride, the likes of which you've never seen before.

 The Democrats are desperate.

-The mob in the media is desperate.
+The mob and the media is desperate.

 But I'll tell you what happened in the last week now.

-Now, if you didn't believe live free or America dies, which we'll release in 22 days, and the link is on Hannity.com.
+Now, if you didn't believe Live Free or America Dies, which we'll release in 22 days, and the link is on Hannity.com.

 If you didn't believe it, now you better believe it.

-Because Joe Biden now, as we played all last week, now said, Yeah, the police have become the enemy of the people.
+Because Joe Biden now, as we played all last week, now said, yeah, the police have become the enemy of the people.

 His track record is atrocious.